 In administration areas of your Drupal site, the platform and modules will begin to display as “Unsupported” but everything will still continue to work as before at that point.

-It will almost certainly be possible for Adaptive to also continue to support Drupal 7 websites beyond November 2022 as there will continue to be some critical security updates for Drupal 7 core and certain modules under the “Drupal 7 Long Term Support (LTS) program”.
+It is also highly likely that Adaptive may be to continue to support Drupal 7 websites in some capacity beyond End of Life where needed as there will continue to be some critical security updates for Drupal 7 core and certain modules under the “Drupal 7 Long Term Support (LTS) program”.
 This will be similar to the LTS service that there has previously been for the Drupal 6 platform.
 This will continue to ensure that vital security updates are made available ongoing for any major security issues that are identified.

 However, over time, you’re likely to find some key disadvantages to remaining on Drupal 7 long term, such as:

 Ours and the Drupal community’s recommendation for Drupal 7 website owners is therefore to ideally make the move to Drupal 9 if time, resources and budget allow.
-If, however, this may not be possible for any reason, then be reassured that your Drupal 7 website will still continue to function beyond November 2022.
+If, however, this may not be possible for any reason, then be reassured that your Drupal 7 website will still continue to function beyond its official End of Life date.

 Unfortunately one of the key hurdles in moving on from Drupal 7 is that there is no direct upgrade path from Drupal 7 to Drupal 9.
 This is because the two platforms are structurally very different from each other so it’s not possible to simply upgrade from one to the other sadly.